megahomyak/dumprepl/README.md

 # DUMPREPL

-A Python REPL that dumps expressions and lets you recover them by their numbers.
+A Python REPL that will allow you to develop your programs *much faster*.

+## Main features

+It will allow you to restore any plain expression and, most importantly, push the stuff from your REPL to your stable code, providing for quick iterations.

+## Usage notes

 After every expression entered, a `\{number}` will appear in the console below the output.
 This is the number you will be able to use later.